RoyYang0714/binance-prediction-pytorch/README.md

-# Bianace Prediction Pytorch Model
+# Binance Prediction Pytorch Model

 ## Main Results
 ### ETHUSDT from 2021-01-01 00:00:00 to 2021-12-01 00:00:00